Trent McDuffie: Pre-draft

+Kansas City Chiefs

 2022

 The Kansas City Chiefs selected McDuffie in the first round (21st overall) of the 2022 NFL draft.
-The Chiefs orchestrated a trade with the New England Patriots to acquire their first-round pick (21st overall) to immediately select McDuffie and in return sent their first (29th overall), third (94th overall), and fourth-round selections (121st overall) in the 2022 NFL Draft.
+The Chiefs orchestrated a trade with the New England Patriots to acquire their first-round pick (21st overall) to immediately select McDuffie and in return sent their first (29th overall), third (94th overall), and fourth-round selections (121st overall) in the 2022 NFL draft.
 He was the third cornerback selected and the first of three cornerbacks selected by the Chiefs in 2022, along with fourth-round pick (135th overall) Joshua Williams and seventh-round pick (243rd overall) Jaylen Watson.

 On May 6, 2022, the Kansas City Chiefs signed McDuffie to a four–year, $13.99 million rookie contract that is fully-guaranteed and includes a signing bonus of $7.35 million.

 Throughout training camp, he competed to be the No. 2 starting cornerback against Rashad Fenton following the departures of Charvarius Ward, Deandre Baker, and Mike Hughes.
 Head coach Andy Reid named him the No. 2 starting cornerback to begin the season and was paired with L'Jarius Sneed.